ocaml/dune/doc/quick-start.rst

 Building a Hello World Program Using Lwt
 ========================================

-Lwt is a concurrent libary in OCaml.
+Lwt is a concurrent library in OCaml.
 In a directory of your choice, write this ``dune`` file:

 .. code:: scheme